SmileiPIC/Smilei/doc/Sphinx/particle_merging.rst

 .. figure:: _static/figures/magnetic_shower_gamma_distribution_log.png
   :width: 100%

-  Photon px-py momentum distribution for the 3d magnetic shower benchmark at the end of the simulation wihtout merging and with the spherical method in the logarithmic scale.
+  Photon :math:`k_x - k_y` momentum distribution for the 3D magnetic shower benchmark
+  at the end of the simulation without merging and with the spherical method in the logarithmic scale.

-**Warning:** the logarithmic discretization is subject to accumulutation oscilations but is not working with the current accumulation correction.
+**Warning:** the logarithmic discretization is subject to accumulation oscillations but is not working with the current accumulation correction.

 .. _vranic_namelist: